Techniques under study for use in diagnosing breast cancer include:

 Breast magnetic resonance imaging (MRI)

 There is a growing interest in breast magnetic resonance imaging (MRI) as a tool to detect and diagnose breast cancer.
 Breast MRI uses magnetic fields to create high quality images that in some cases may be better than mammograms and ultrasound images.

 For more on breast MRI and breast cancer screening, see the Early Detection section.

 Breast MRI for diagnosis

 Breast MRI may help diagnose breast cancer in certain cases.
 For women with hard-to-find (occult) breast cancers who have cancer in the lymph nodes or metastases at diagnosis, MRI may help find the original tumor in the breast .
 And, in some cases, MRI may help find breast cancer recurrence and guide needle biopsies .

 Other uses for breast MRI under study include distinguishing cancerous breast lumps from benign (non-cancerous) ones and checking whether cancer has spread to the lymph nodes in the underarm (axillary nodes) [73-74].

 Breast MRI for surgical planning

 An increasingly common, but controversial use of breast MRI is as a tool to help decide whether a woman should have mastectomy or lumpectomy.
 Breast MRI can find small tumors in the breast that may be missed by a mammogram.
 Some health care providers use breast MRI to see how widely the cancer appears to be spread throughout the breast.
 Study findings have shown that women who have breast MRI before surgery are more likely to choose mastectomy over lumpectomy plus radiation therapy [75-77].
 Based on the breast MRI images, they decide mastectomy is a better option than lumpectomy.

-A major concern about using breast MRI in this way is that it's not clear if the small masses that an MRI finds are better treated with mastectomy or with lumpectomy plus radiation .
-This means women may choose mastectomy over lumpectomy based on breast MRI results when lumpectomy would be an equally good option.
-Further research will help shed light on this issue.
+A major concern about using breast MRI in this way is that it's not clear if the small masses that an MRI finds are better treated with mastectomy or with lumpectomy plus radiation [73,115].
+A recent meta-analysis that combined the results of four studies showed that using breast MRI before surgery to make treatment decisions did not lower the risk of breast cancer recurrence .
+This means women chose mastectomy over lumpectomy based on breast MRI results when lumpectomy would have been an equally good option.